pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Actors,-Scenarios,-Use-Cases.md

 ### 11. API takes longer than 10 seconds (??) to respond to request for data
 ### 12. User selects character combinations to focus on (??)
 ### 13. User views the leaderboard
-### 14. User decides to quite in the middle of the typing test
+### 14. User decides to quit in the middle of the typing test

 ## Use Cases